-The Management Company will publish an information on the decision to start a Deferral and the end of the Deferral for the investors who have applied for redemption on the website www.dws.com/fundinformation.
+The Management Company will publish an information on the decision to start a Deferral and the end of the Deferral for the investors who have applied for redemption on the website of the Management Company www.dws.com/fundinformation.
 The Deferral of the redemption and the exchange of shares shall have no effect on any other sub-fund.